Milica Pejanović-Đurišić: Crnogorski Telekom

 Pejanović-Đurišić became the president of the board of Crnogorski Telekom while retaining her position in DPS.
 Opposition parties accused her of using an illegal loophole for privatizing Telekom, although a court case ruled that she did not break the law.
 She participated in the formulation of the 2001 tender for Telekom, the state's first attempt of privatizing the telecommunications operator.

 She advocated for a "phased" privatization of Telekom, arguing that a privatization in phases would guarantee the state would have a certain amount of company shares "in any variant".

 Ambassador of Serbia and Montenegro

 From February 2004 to July 2006, she served as the Ambassador of Serbia and Montenegro to Belgium and Luxembourg.
 After Montenegro's independence in 2006, she served as Montenegro's ambassador to France, Monaco (Pejanović-Đurišić being fluent in French) and UNESCO from February 2007 to 2010.

 Minister of Defence of Montenegro

 In 2012, Pejanovic-Djurisic was appointed as Minister of Defence in the Milo Đukanović's VI Cabinet of Montenegro, as a member and vice-president of the Đukanović's DPS.
-She was first female office holder of Minister of Defence of Montenegro, and only till today.
+She was first female office holder of Minister of Defence of Montenegro.
 She was in office until October 2016, when she was replaced by Predrag Boskovic, also an DPS member.